jameswan141/jameswan141.github.io/README.md

   <h3>Week 1</h3>
 </div>

-* I added files of computer languages with codes.
-I used them to practice creating codes whether its classes or styles in order to master or become familiar with the various languages.
+* I added files with codes.
+I created them to practice creating codes whether its classes or styles in order to master and become familiar with the various languages.
 * I changed the format of the setup.
 * I added issues to show my knowledge of things like HTML meaningful tags.
 It helps me to make sure that not only do I know how to create codes, but I understand the purpose of each keyword, when not to use them, and so forth.
 * I added a project in order to keep track of how far I am in the mastery of computer languages.